biztos/testig/README.md

 (see below); or may be marked *deprecated as dumb* if I find something much better.

-Also please note that *test coverage is crap here* because testing the tester is kinda hard.

 ## Who?

 (c) 2016 Kevin Frost; BSD license (cf. the `LICENSE` file).